 Contact: Kristen Pittman

 Description: The Education & Training Department of the Qalipu First nation is in place to enhance the training level of our people and secure employment opportunities to ensure our people are self-sufficient.
 We have the capability of providing educational funding for both status and non-status students.
-We also have employment programs, a great long standing RCMP summer student program as well as a Grad Incentive program and annual scholarship.
+We also have employment programs, a great long-standing RCMP summer student program as well as a Grad Incentive program, and an annual scholarship.
 Our department is also dedicated to cultural education and enhancing the cultural knowledge of our youth.
 For more information about the Education & Training Department as well as other programs and services Qalipu First Nation has to offer, please visit our website; www.qalipu.ca.

 Contact: Andrew Hibbitts